-The combination of characteristics of the antenna presented in this work (small size, half-space radiation, broad impedance bandwidth, and high efficiency) make it out stand among other recent antennas developed for similar frequency ranges.
-In particular, its characteristics convert this antenna in an excellent candidate for multiband antenna arrays.
+The combination of characteristics of the antenna presented in this work (small size, half-space radiation, broad impedance bandwidth, and high efficiency) make it outstanding among other recent antennas developed for similar frequency ranges.
+In particular, its characteristics convert this antenna into an excellent candidate for multiband antenna arrays.